artonge/aalto/README.md

 # Notes on [Sutton's Book](http://incompleteideas.net/sutton/book/bookdraft2017june.pdf)
+I didn't went further than function approximation.
+This is because I wanted to fully understand function approximation before using deep reinforcement learning.
+But unfortunately I didn't understand it as much as I wanted.
+I only found one [example](https://github.com/dennybritz/reinforcement-learning/blob/master/FA/Q-Learning%20with%20Value%20Function%20Approximation%20Solution.ipynb) and it was using an external library to do all the work, so it wasn't helpful.

 ## Overview
 - You code the **agent** that will interact with the **environment**.
 The environment gives you the state he is in, and you need to find the best action for that state.